Radiological Contaminants In Water: How To Remove Radiation From The Water?

 Also, the researchers stated that 113,000 people drink water with 20 pCi per liter, and 5,700 people drink 20-25 pCi per liter.
 In one community with around 1,200 persons, their well had 80 pCi per liter of radium -226.
 Now, they use water well with only three pCi per liter.

-In a survey conducted in 1966, the researchers have found out that the water supplies have more than three pCi of radium-226 each liter in areas like those in the Northern Midwest.
+In a survey conducted in 1966, the researchers found that water supplies have more than three pCi of radium-226 per liter in areas like the Northern Midwest.
 Such supplies cater to around 145,000 people.
-With the data provided, about 1.1 million people in the United States consume water that contains around three pCi per liter of radium-226.
+According to the data provided, about 1.1 million people in the United States consume water that contains around three pCi per liter of radium-226.

-Furthermore, the major contributory element to the alpha-emission in the drinking water can be because of the decay of radium-228.
-However, there are other alpha-emitting natural that can be found in the drinking water.
+Furthermore, the major contributor to alpha-emission in drinking water is the decay of radium-228.
+However, other alpha-emitting natural substances can be found in drinking water.
 They occur in just small concentrations.

 For example, in water analysis, a water sample that contains five pCi of radium-228 each liter is found to have less than 0.02 pCi per liter of isotopes and thorium.
 Also, it includes around 0.03 pCi per liter of uranium.

-However, the radium-228, which is decayed by beta emission and does not contribute to the gross alpha activity in the drinking water, can give rise to a series of alpha-emitting products.
+However, radium-228, which is decayed by beta emission and does not contribute to the gross alpha activity in the drinking water, can give rise to a series of alpha-emitting products.
 The radium-228 and radium-226 can produce a significant alpha particle dose in the body tissues and the skeleton.
-When talking about the presence of radium in the drinking water, it is crucial to distinguish the isotopic mixture in the long-term alpha dose and the freshly drawn drinking water.
+When discussing the presence of radium in the drinking water, it is crucial to distinguish between the isotopic mixture in the long-term alpha dose and the freshly drawn drinking water.

 Radioactivity in Drinking Water Effects